 Around rated wind speed, the ζ{plt} -fixed strategy reduces loads in the tower and fatigue DEL when compared to the other two strategies.
-For high wind speeds, the gain is less evident, especially when comparing to the k{β} -constant strategy, which has a lower DEL for $24~ms^{-1}$.
-In average there is a gain around 15~% of the DEL with respect to the detuning strategy.
-This gain is less evident when compared to the k{β} -constant strategy.
-Nevertheless ζ{plt} -fixed strategy seems to perform better around rated wind speeds and it gives a more homogeneous performance than k{β} -constant strategy.
-Table 8 shows, for the $10~ms^{-1}$ case, a deeper comparison by reporting the statistics of the quantities of interest extracted from this simulation.
-For this wind speed, an extract of time-series for some outputs of interest is shown in Figure 18.
+For high wind speeds, the gain is less evident, especially when comparing to the k_β -constant strategy, which has a lower DEL for 24 m s^{-1} .
+On average there is a gain of around 15 % of the DEL with respect to the detuning strategy.
+This gain is less evident when compared to the k{β} constant strategy.
+Nevertheless the ζ{plt} -fixed strategy seems to perform better around rated wind speeds, and it gives a more homogeneous performance than the k{β} -constant strategy.
+Table 8 shows, for the 10 m s^{-1} case, a deeper comparison by reporting the statistics of the quantities of interest extracted from this simulation.
+For this wind speed, an extract of time series for some outputs of interest is shown in Fig. 18.
 It is intended to give a better view of the damping effect given by the ζ{plt} -fixed strategy.